Partially Observable Szilard Engines: Thermodynamic efficiency of engines with optimal memories

-As $c$ decreases, curves asymptote to the horizontal line at 1, which is reached by the original \LS\ engine.
-While $I_{\rm rel} /I_{\rm mem}$ gives interesting insights into the structure of the process at hand, using it as an information processing efficiency measure would be misleading, as it would suggest that the fuzziest memories (points at the left edges of the curves in Fig. \ref{rel_mem_ratio}), which keep almost no information at all (see Figs. \ref{transitions_c1} and \ref{c02}), achieve the highest efficiency, and are therefore ``best" in that sense.
+While $I_{\rm rel} /I_{\rm mem}$ gives interesting insights into the structure of the process at hand, using it as an information processing efficiency measure would be misleading, as it would suggest that the fuzziest memories (points at the left edges of the curves in figure \ref{rel_mem_ratio}), which keep almost no information at all (see figures \ref{transitions_c1} and \ref{c02}), achieve the highest efficiency, and are therefore ``best" in that sense.
 It is crucial to remember that the ``goodness" of a memory can only be judged under a constraint: of two memories with the same cost ($I_{\rm mem}$), the one that captures more useful, relevant information (larger $I_{\rm rel}$) is better.
 Of two memories that contain the same amount of relevant information, $I_{\rm rel}$, the one that is more concise (smaller $I_{\rm mem}$) is better.
 For a given cost-benefit trade-off (fixed $\tau$) there is a best memory, but which memory is best overall cannot be decided.

 Is the memory that does not summarize anything at all, i.e. with continuous $m=x$, the best memory, because it captures all of the available relevant information?
 But it does not summarize anything.
 Is a two-state memory not better, because it achieves substantial compression?
 These questions have no answer, all we can say is that using a more detailed memory is not worth it, until the temperature ratio $\tau$ reaches a certain value.
-For example, in the geometry with $c=0.2$, using a two state memory is not worth it, until $\tau$ reaches roughly 1.2, see Fig. \ref{c02}.
+For example, in the geometry with $c=0.2$, using a two state memory is not worth it, until $\tau$ reaches roughly 1.2, see figure \ref{c02}.

 It is instructive to note that, in general, the reduction from Carnot efficiency depends on the ratio of irrelevant to relevant information kept in memory